saisantosh28/Livestream/README.md

    python index.py
    ```

-6. Open your web browser and visit [http://localhost:10000](http://localhost:10000/) to use the Livestream Overlays app.
+6. Open your web browser and visit [http://localhost:10000](http://localhost:10000/) to use the Livestream app.

 # Quickstart